laurakond/Stitch-Art-Guides-pp4/README.md

 ### Heroku
 To deploy to the Heroku website, follow the steps below:
 Inside your project:
- - install the latest gunicorn to your virtual environment
+ - Install the latest gunicorn to your virtual environment
- - install the latest whitenoise version
+ - Install the latest whitenoise version
- - add both dependencies to the requirements.txt
+ - Add both dependencies to the requirements.txt
  - Create a Procfile declaring the web process `web: ` followed by a command to execute the project, for example `python3 manage.py runserver` if using Gitpod as your IDE.
  - Create a runtime.txt and note the closest version of Python to the one you use.
  - Make sure your DEBUG in settings.py is set to False.